-At first glance, weed doesn’t appear to be a hazy subject.
-Thirty-seven states have legalized marijuana for medical use.
-And 18 states have given recreational weed the go-ahead.
-Polls show that most adults in the US (91%) support legalizing marijuana.
+Most people might not expect weed to be such a hazy subject.
+After all, most adults in the US (88%) support legalizing marijuana.
+Thirty-seven states (and counting) have legalized marijuana for medical use.
+And 21 states have given recreational weed the go-ahead.
 Around the world, at least four countries have also given it the thumbs up.
-Even the US's next-door neighbor Canada, eh.
+Including the US's neighbor Canada, eh.

-Decriminalization...means those who are caught with a small amount of weed typically won't face jail time but could be hit with fines.
+Decriminalization: This means those who are caught with a small amount of weed typically won't face jail time, but could be hit with fines instead.
 The specific penalties vary depending on the state and if it's a first offense.

-Medical marijuana...allows doctors to recommend the drug to treat certain health conditions.
+Medical marijuana: Doctors are allowed to recommend the drug to treat certain health conditions.
 And some patients are eligible for a medical marijuana card that lets them buy from medical cannabis dispensaries.
 THC-based meds have helped cancer patients with chemo side effects.
 Meds that have a combo of THC and CBD have helped relax muscles for people with MS.

-Recreational marijuana...means that state govs can't penalize people for using or possessing a certain amount of weed.
+Recreational marijuana: State govs can't penalize people for using or possessing a certain amount of weed.
 And in some cases, it also means residents can grow or sell with a state license.
 But anything beyond the legal amount (which varies from state to state) can lead to fines or jail time.

 In case you forgot from elementary or middle school: DARE is a nationwide anti-drug program founded in the 1980s (not just an Urban Outfitters t-shirt design).
 And the program has remained “opposed to the legalization of marijuana.”
 Some of the same concerns that existed decades ago about weed — that many people may have learned from DARE — are still front and center, including: